mongodb/docs/source/includes/prerequisites-onprem-upgrade.rst

 - All versions of MongoDB :dl:`Community </community>` or :dl:`Enterprise </enterprise>` that you want to install
-- Version :dl:`100.3.1 <database-tools>` or later of the MongoDB Tools.
+- :db-tools:`MongoDB Tools </>`.
+The version of MongoDB Tools must match the version that the :ref:`Ops Manager release notes
+  <mms-changelog>` list as compatible with your |onprem| version.